Apsurt/aocenv/README.md

 ### Automated Testing Framework

 The next major feature planned for this environment is a full **Automated Testing Framework**.
 An `aoc test` command will automatically extract examples from puzzle descriptions and run your code against them, providing instant feedback on your logic.

-### Puzzle Solver's Toolkit

-Another powerful addition would be to build a library of common utility functions into the `aoc` module (e.g. in an `aoc.utils` submodule).
-This would provide pre-built, optimized helpers for tasks that appear frequently in Advent of Code, such as:

--   **Grid operations**: Finding neighbors (4-way/8-way), rotating matrices, etc.
--   **Graph algorithms**: Pre-built BFS, DFS, and Dijkstra's algorithm implementations.
--   **Coordinate geometry**: Calculating Manhattan distance, working with 2D/3D points.

-This would save you from rewriting the same support code every year, letting you focus purely on the unique aspects of each puzzle.

-### Intelligent Input Parsing

-To further reduce boilerplate, the `aoc.get_input()` function could be made "smarter".
-Instead of always returning a raw string, it could attempt to automatically detect the input's format and return a more useful Python data structure.
-For example:

--   If the input is a list of numbers, it could return a `list[int]`.
--   If the input is a rectangular block of characters, it could return a `list[list[str]]` (a grid).
--   Alternatively, new functions could be added, like `aoc.input_as_lines()` or `aoc.input_as_grid()`, to give the user direct access to pre-parsed data structures.